-- (i) Between 1960 and 1978, in the Community of Nine, the number of people having their main occupation in agriculture fell from 17.1 million to 8.1 million; although a further decline is foreseeable, the labour force is now only a little above the minimum size necessary. - (ii) The same period provided clear evidence of a developing process of concentration, with the average size of holdings of more than one hectare rising from 12 to 17.7 ha. - (iii) Enlargement of the Community will see the accession of three countries in whose economies agriculture is still a very large employer (30% of the working population in Portugal, 27% in Greece and 20% in Spain) and displays a Mediterranean pattern of production, with wine, fruit and vegetables accounting for relatively high proportions of output.
+- (i) Between 1960 and 1978, in the Community of Nine, the number of people having their main occupation in agriculture fell from 17.1 million to 8.1 million; although a further decline is foreseeable, the labour force is now only a little above the minimum size necessary. - (ii) The same period provided clear evidence of a developing process of concentration, with the average size of holdings of more than one hectare rising from 12 to 17.7 ha. - (iii) The second enlargement of the Community has resulted in the accession of Greece, where 30.7% of the labour force is employed in agriculture.
+The third enlargement will see the accession of two countries in whose economies agriculture is also a very large employer (26.8% of the labour force in Portugal and 18.3% in Spain).
+Agriculture in these three countries is of the Mediterranean type, with wine, fruit and vegetables accounting for a substantial proportion of output.